wuyang1002431655/tango_with_django_19/manuscript/chapter-testing.md

 This will run through the tests associated with the rango application.
 At the moment, nothing much happens.
 That is because you may have noticed the file `rango/tests.py` only contains an import statement.
-Everytime you create an application, Django automatically creates such a file to encourage you to write tests.
+Every time you create an application, Django automatically creates such a file to encourage you to write tests.

 From this output, you might also notice that a database called `default`